dfrappart/training-terraform-intermediate-labs/labs/06_Importblock.md

 ```

-Ib the present case, we are considering moving the subnets in a terraform declaration with a `for_each` meta argument.
+In the present case, we are considering moving the subnets in a terraform declaration with a `for_each` meta argument.
 We will add the following moved block:

 ```go